 Our approach to public sector data sharing will adopt five Data Sharing Principles.
-The evolved Data Sharing Principles provide for strategic, privacy, security, ethical, and operational risks to be considered as part of a holistic assessment.
+These provide for privacy, security, ethical, strategic, and operational risks to be considered as part of a holistic assessment.

-The five Data Sharing Principles provide a risk management framework to help government agencies to share data safely.
+The five Data Sharing Principles provide a privacy-by-design approach to help government agencies to share data safely by balancing public benefits with risks.

 When agencies are considering whether data can be shared safely, they need to consider multiple factors, including:

-- Who is going to use the data?
+- Who is using the data (People Principle)

-The Principles help agencies to think about all of these factors together and better manage any risks associated with data sharing.
+The Principles help agencies to think about each of these factors by themselves as well as how they interact together to better manage any risks associated with data sharing.
+They are also designed to take full advantage of new technological developments and approaches to data protection.

 The National Data Commissioner will support best practice through guidance and education, aimed at voluntary compliance with the legislation, and will escalate to a graduated enforcement model when necessary to protect public sector data.